pcastellanoescuder/POMAShiny/app/mds/help.md

 T-test is a parametric statistical hypothesis test in which the test statistic follows a Student’s t-distribution under the null hypothesis.
 This analysis is used when you are comparing two groups.
 This test assumes the normal distribution of features.
+T-test results can be visualized in the volcano plot provided at EDA panel.

 -   Equal Variance (or pooled) T-test: The equal variance T-test is used when the variance of the two tested groups is similar.